pranavdesai16/SQL_Retail_Sales_Analysis/README.md

 # 🛒 Retail Sales Analysis using SQL

-An end-to-end SQL project where retail sales data is cleaned, explored, and analyzed to answer business questions.
+This project demonstrates fundamental SQL skills used by data analysts to clean, explore, and analyze retail sales data.
+The project covers database creation, data cleaning, exploratory data analysis (EDA), and solving real-world business questions using SQL.

 **Skills Used**
 - SQL